Many AMD users are confused about whether they can use the AMD stock coolers on the Intel CPUs or not?

 Both AMD & Intel comes with different types of pins.
 AMD processors primarily use the PGA (Pin Grid Array) socket.

-Here the processor itself has pins in it, and its socket doesn’t have.
-Because of this, whenever you fit the processor in the processor socket, pins get inserted into the holes of the socket.
+Here the processor itself has pins, which its socket doesn’t have.
+Because of this, pins get inserted into the socket’s holes whenever you fit the processor in the socket’s socket.

 On the other hand, Intel processors use the LPA (Land Grid Array) socket in all the CPUs & here processor itself doesn’t have the pins in it, and the socket has pins.